-Parenting Leave (Minnesota Law).
+Pregnancy and Parenting Leave (Minnesota Law).
 A Minnesota employer must grant an unpaid leave of absence to certain employees in conjunction with the birth or adoption of a child.
 This includes prenatal care and incapacity due to pregnancy.
-The law applies to employers who have more than 21 employees.
-The employee must have been employed by the employer for 12 months preceding the request, on at least a half-time basis.
+The law applies to employers who have one or more employees.

 The length of the leave may not exceed 12 weeks, unless otherwise agreed to by the employer, and must begin at a time requested by the employee.
 The employer may adopt reasonable policies governing the timing of requests for unpaid leave.
 The length of leave may be reduced by any period of paid parental or disability leave, but not accrued sick leave, provided by the employer so that the total leave does not exceed 12 weeks unless otherwise agreed by the employer.
 The employer may provide additional parental leave benefits.
-In the case of parenting leave taken in conjunction with the birth or adoption of a child, leave may begin anytime within 12 months after the birth or adoption of a child, or within 12 months after the child remains in the hospital longer than the mother.
+In the case of parenting leave taken in conjunction with the birth or adoption of a child, leave may begin anytime within 12 months after the birth or adoption of a child, or within 12 months after the child leaves the hospital, if the child remains in the hospital longer than the mother.